rlofc/cage/docs/source/index.rst

     }

 Now, if you want the full picture all at once, jump over to :doc:`wizard`.
-Or, follow along with the docs and learn Cage piece by piece.
+Or, follow along with the docs and learn Cage "bar by bar".

 .. toctree::
    :hidden: